r3ply/r3ply/site/content/docs/config.md

 - New features that are backwards compatible change the minor version number, i.e. 0.X.0
 - Breaking changes update the major version and, i.e. X.0.0

+(_Your version of r3ply can be specified at the top-level of your site config, e.g. `version = "0.0.1"`_.)

+In other words, if you're using a config at version 1.0.1, and a r3ply server is using 1.0.5 or 1.6.2, your config **SHOULD** _still_ work.
+The same also applies for the CLI tool.

 ---

-In other words, if you're using a config at version 0.0.1, and a r3ply server is using 0.0.5 or 0.6.2, your config **SHOULD** _still_ work.
-The same also applies for the CLI tool.
+{% warning() %}
+However, while r3ply is in version `0.x.y` semantic versioning _can_ be broken (_although we will try not to do it too much_).
+This is so we can get to a stable version as quickly as possible.
+{% end %}

 ### TOML/JSON Files at Well Known Locations { #toml-or-json }